-Abstract Social norms is a term that has been widely used in different areas of research like sociology, philosophy or multiagent systems.
-However there is still not a clear definition of what social norms are and the types of problems that they solve.
-This work presents a general classification and distinction of norms.
+"Social norms" is a term widely used in different areas of research like sociology, philosophy or multiagent systems.
+However, there is still not a clear definition of what social norms are and the types of problems they solve.
+This work presents a general classification and distinction of norms from a game theoretical perspective.
 The type of norms treated in this work are those norms created through the interaction of agents and that are not imposed by any central authority.
-We identify different types of norms and definitions, from a game theoretical point of view.
-The main differentiation is made between convetional norms and essential norms: the former ones are norms created to establish a convention in a situation where several solutions are equally feasible, but it is needed for the society to decide one, e.g., driving on one side of the road; the later norms solve problems of collective action.
+The main differentiation is made between convetional norms and essential norms.
+The former are norms created to establish a convention in a situation where several solutions are equally feasible, but the society must decide on one, e.g., driving on one side of the road; the later norms solve problems of collective action.
 Finally, we analyze several aspects of sanctioning mechanisms and how these mechanisms affect in the emergence of norms.